PreprintToPaper dataset: connecting bioRxiv preprints with journal publications: Background Summary

 The covid19\_preprints dataset compiled weekly updated metadata on COVID-19–related preprints from multiple sources (Crossref, DataCite, arXiv, and RePEc), using keyword-based matching and deduplication procedures to track their distribution over time \cite{fraser-dataset2021,fraser_evolving_2021}.

+Europe PMC\cite{Levchenko2024EuropePMC} maintains a large corpus of preprints and journal articles, including bioRxiv preprints, and links them to their corresponding publications.

-The PreprintToPaper dataset offers two main advantages over the covid19\_preprints dataset and the Rxivist database: \begin{itemize} \item It stores both initial and final versions of preprints, as well as detailed metadata (title, abstract, authors, journal, publication date) about their published versions. \item It identifies articles that are not formally linked but may have been published (Gray Zone cases). \end{itemize}
+Compared with the three related preprint resources discussed above, the PreprintToPaper dataset offers two main advantages: \begin{itemize} \item It stores both the initial and final versions of bioRxiv preprints, along with detailed metadata (e.g., title, authors, journal, and publication date) for the corresponding journal articles.
+In addition, a separate version-history file contains all available preprint versions for cases with more than one version within our study periods. \item It identifies articles that are not formally linked but may have been published in a journal (Gray Zone cases) by using title and author similarity, which tolerate minor title changes and variations in author order, thereby going beyond exact-match linking. \end{itemize}

-Find a detailed comparison of the three datasets in Table~\ref{tab:comparision}.
+Find a detailed comparison of the four datasets in Table~\ref{tab:comparision}.

+Two further resources provide data related to preprint-publication links: PreprintMatch \cite{PreprintMatch} and the Crossref relationships dataset \cite{CrossrefRelationshipsPreprints}.
+In contrast to PreprintToPaper, they focus on DOI-to-DOI linkage and matching infrastructure, rather than delivering a bioRxiv-specific dataset with enriched metadata.